bumbleshoot/automate-habitica/README.md

 Forces pending [quests](https://habitica.fandom.com/wiki/Quests) to start after `AUTO_START_QUESTS_AFTER_HOURS_MIN` hours, regardless of how many [party](https://habitica.fandom.com/wiki/Party) members have joined.
 If the script force starts the quest, and if `NOTIFY_MEMBERS_EXCLUDED_FROM_QUEST` is set to `true`, it sends a private message to the player with a list of party members who failed to join.
 Only party leaders can run this automation.

 ## Before Installing
+You need to use a desktop computer for this.
+It will not work on a phone or tablet!
 First you must uninstall any scripts that do the same thing(s) as Automate Habitica.
 For example, if you are running the [Auto Accept Quests](https://habitica.fandom.com/wiki/Google_Apps_Script#Auto_Accept_Quests) script, you need to uninstall it, because Automate Habitica also auto accepts quest invites, and these two scripts will conflict with each other.
 To uninstall a script:
 1. Click [here](https://script.google.com/home) to see a list of your scripts.
 If you're not already signed into your Google account, click the "Start Scripting" button and sign in.
 Then click on "My Projects" in the main menu on the left.
 2. Click on the script you want to uninstall.
 3. Click the blue "Deploy" button near the top of the page, then click "Manage deployments".